CBC-UCONN/Genome_Assembly/README.md

 According to our requirements regarding n50 and contigs it would appear that the best assembly perfromed was via SPAdes.
+(N50 value indicates that half the genome is assembled on contigs/scaffolds of length N50 or longer)

 ### 2.3.b Read Alignment with Bowtie2